ac12644/Supply-Chain-Smart-Contract/README.md

   <h3 align="center">Agriculture Supply Chain</h3>

   <p align="center">
     This smart contract is designed to simplify the operation of the agricultural supply chain.
-It increases transparency, efficiency and privacy between farmer, distributor, retailer and consumer.
+It increases transparency and efficiency between farmer, distributor, retailer and consumer.
   </p>
 </div>